wortiz/seacas/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 ------------------------------------------------------

-While the post-push CI and Nightly testing processes using ``ctest -S`` scripts using `TRIBITS_CTEST_DRIVER()`_ (see `TriBITS Package-by-Package CTest/Dash Driver`_) which posts results to a CDash server (see `TriBITS CDash Customizations`_) is a very attractive testing system with many advantages, setting up a CDash server can be a bit difficult and a CDash server can require non-trivial storage and CPU resources (due to the MySQL DB of test results) and requires some amount of extra maintenance.
-As an intermediate approach, one can consider just using the project's `checkin-test.py`_ script to implement basic post-push CI and/or Nightly testing servers using simple cron jobs and a some other helper scripts.
+While the post-push CI and Nightly testing processes using ``ctest -S`` scripts using `TRIBITS_CTEST_DRIVER()`_ (see `TriBITS CTest/CDash Driver`_) which posts results to a CDash server (see `TriBITS CDash Customizations`_) is a very attractive testing system with many advantages, setting up a CDash server can be a bit difficult and a CDash server can require non-trivial storage and CPU resources (due to the MySQL DB of test results) and requires some amount of extra maintenance.
+As an intermediate approach, one can consider just using the project's `checkin-test.py`_ script to implement basic post-push CI and/or Nightly testing servers using simple cron jobs and some other helper scripts.
 The ``checkin-test.py`` script will robustly pull new commits, configure the project, build, run tests, and send out emails with results and pass/fail.
 A bunch of builds can be run at once using multiple builds specified in the ``--default-builds``, ``--st-extra-builds``, and ``--extra-build`` arguments, or different invocations of the ``checkin-test.py`` script can be run in parallel for better machine utilization.

 What one gives up with this approach over the full-blow CTest/CDash implementation is: